IMCS-Bioinformatics/HiCCliqueGraphs/README.md

 Scripts for calculating and analyzing different topological elements of Hi-C graphs are included here.

+For randomization that produces topologically similar graphs, see [randomization](./randomization/fastRandomizer)

 ## Usage
 Clone this repository to your local computer to use it.
 Some scripts include hard-coded relative paths to sample data files.
 Please run .py scripts from the root directory of the repository.